-REVIEW IT
+🕨 REVIEW IT

 - 1. What are long-term assets?
 What are the major classes of long-term assets?
 How is the cost principle applied to accounting for long-term assets? - 2.
-What classifications and amounts does PepsiCo report on its balance sheet under the heading "Property and equipment, net"?
+What classifications and amounts does Hilton report on its balance sheet under the heading "Property and equipment, net"?
+The answer to this question is provided on p.
+411.

-┝ DO IT
+🕨 DO IT

-Assume that a restaurant delivery truck is purchased for \$15,000 cash, plus sales taxes of \$900 and delivery costs to the dealer of \$500.
+Assume that a delivery truck is purchased for \$15,000 cash, plus sales taxes of \$900 and delivery costs to the dealer of \$500.
 The restaurant also pays \$200 for painting and lettering, \$600 for an annual insurance policy, and \$80 for a motor vehicle license.
 Explain how each of these costs would be accounted for.